yozorajs/yozora-react/packages/code-renderer-jsx/README.md

 [![npm license](https://img.shields.io/npm/l/@yozora/react-code-renderer-jsx.svg)](https://www.npmjs.com/package/@yozora/react-code-renderer-jsx)

-This library is designed to live render jsx, like which [react live][] did.
+This package is designed to live render jsx, like which [react live][] did.
 (In fact, this component is implemented with reference to [react-live][])